 Here are some other things to consider making work flow more naturally:

-- Passion.
 Do things you have a passion for.
 We all have to do things we don’t want to.
 But if life has become a chronic source of dull chores, you’ve got a big problem that needs fixing.

-- Habits.
-You can’t put everything on autopilot.
-But I’ve found putting a few core habits in place creates a structure for the day.
 Waking up at the same time, working at the same times and having a similar productive routine makes it easier to do the next day.

-- Flow.
 Flow is the state where your mind is completely focused on the task at hand.
 While there are many factors that go into producing this state, having the right challenge level is a big part.
-Find ways to tweak your tasks so they hover in that sweet spot between boredom and maddening frustration.